-Sir Peter Crane
+Sir Peter Crane FRS

-Chair, Executive Board Global Crop Diversity Trust
+Chair of the Executive Board

-GLOBAL CROP DIVERSITY TRUST Management Statement of Responsibility for Financial Statements
+Global Crop Diversity Trust

-As at 31 December 2018 And for the year ended 31 December 2018
+Management Statement of Responsibility for Financial Statements For the year ended 31 December 2020

 The accompanying financial statements of the Global Crop Diversity Trust ("Crop Trust") are the responsibility of management and have been prepared in accordance with International Financial Reporting Standards (IFRS).
 Crop Trust management is responsible for the substance and objectivity of the information contained therein.